Do All Guitar Amps Have Distortion? (Answered)

 How do you get distortion on your amp?

-Set your amplifier’s controls to 7-9 gain, 4-5 bass, 5-7 mids, and 5-7 treble for a distorted tone.
+Try setting your amplifier’s controls to 7-9 gain, 4-5 bass, 5-7 mids, and 5-7 treble for a distorted tone.
 Consider lowering the mids and raising the treble and bass for metal.
 Lower the gain and boost the mids for severe rock distortion.

 What distorts a guitar amp?

 When you “overdrive” the valves in an amplifier, you get vacuum tube distortion, also called “valve” distortion.
-Overdriving, to put it simply is pushing the tubes past their typical rated maximum.
-Because of this, valve amplifiers, especially those that use class-A triodes, tend to make both even and odd harmonics through a process called “asymmetric soft clipping.”
+Overdriving, to put it simply, is pushing the tubes past their typical rated maximum.

 Can you get distortion without a pedal?